Wunderbyte-GmbH/survey_chatbot/README.md

 # Survey Chatbot

 **Survey Chatbot** designed to interact with users via the Telegram messaging platform and integrate with LimeSurvey for survey functionality.
 It retrieves questions from LimeSurvey using a specified survey ID, delivers these questions individually to users of the designated Telegram bot, and subsequently records responses back to LimeSurvey.
-Notably, users are restricted from submitting multiple responses to the survey.
-Furthermore, it is important that all questions defined in the survey are of the List (radio) type.
+Submitting multiple responses to the survey by one user is configurable using MULTI_VOTE variable.

 Refer to the instructions provided below for configuring and deploying the chatbot.
 ## Prerequisites

 - Install Python Version Management [pyenv](https://github.com/pyenv/pyenv)
-- Ensure that LimeSurvey is installed, and a survey has been created
+- Ensure that LimeSurvey is installed, and a survey has been created.
+All the questions defined in the survey must be of the **List (radio)** type.
 - Activate the LimeSurvey API: (global configuration->Interfaces, "Publish API on /admin/remotecontrol":On, "RPC interface enabled":JSON-RPC, "Set Access-Control-Allow-Origin header":On)
 - Create a telegram bot [@BotFather](https://telegram.me/BotFather) and ensure to store this token for future use
 - Add the required commands to your telegram bot